-Basic physiological Particularly vulnerable If children have no Adult communication and emotional needs children (e.g. other option, they will with children is key to (Maslow's Hierarchy) SEN/LAC) may not quickly move into raising self esteem must be met before a behave in line with flight/flight/freeze or child feels safe chronological age flop mode, and this is enough to relax, play and observed the only option and learn. behaviour indicates available to them in the child's this moment. developmental stage.
+·····, Basic physiological Particularly vulnerable If children have no Adult communication and emotional needs children (e.g. other option, they will with children is key to (Maslow's Hierarchy) SEN/LAC) may not quickly move into raising self esteem must be met before a behave in line with flight/flight/freeze or child feels safe chronological age flop mode, and this is enough to relax, play and observed the only option and learn. behaviour indicates available to them in the child's this moment. developmental stage.
 Prosocial behaviour All staff need to Children are best ALL children are and emotional consistently supported through vulnerable and a regulation need to be demonstrate that they strong staff & parent distinction is made explicitly taught care and can be connections. between 'vulnerable' across school trusted. and 'particularly vulnerable'.
-All staff need to be Strategies and skills to Acknowledging and Children may not be well regulated as manage behaviour taking responsibility able to read social raised voices, angry take time and effort to for actions can only cues or deal with faces and body learn - small be done when we are strong emotions language create fear successes need to be calm state, whatever without adult support. and stress. celebrated. our age. manout addit oupporta Our relationships with When a pupil has Regardless of causal Building a threat-free, children involve an maladaptive factors, the adult's safe environment unequal distribution of responsibility is to where adults are in power and reactions, the cause create an optimal charge and takes full responsibility, and of the problem does learning environment responsibility, children therefore, the adult is not lie with the pupil, for each and every child. are is free from the responsible for but is a product of the interaction between burden of having to connection, the adult and child. keep themselves physically and attunement, boundaries and the dualt and child. emotionally safe. erriotionally sale. navigation.
+All staff need to be Strategies and skills to Acknowledging and Children may not be well regulated as manage behaviour taking responsibility able to read social raised voices, angry take time and effort to for actions can only cues or deal with faces and body learn - small be done when we are strong emotions language create fear successes need to be calm state, whatever without adult support. and stress. celebrated. our age. minour ddair support.
+Our relationships with When a pupil has Regardless of causal Building a threat-free, children involve an maladaptive factors, the adult's safe environment unequal distribution of responsibility is to where adults are in power and reactions, the cause create an optimal charge and takes full responsibility, and of the problem does learning environment responsibility, children therefore, the adult is not lie with the pupil, for each and every are is free from the responsible for but is a product of the child. burden of having to connection, interaction between keep themselves attunement, the adult and child. physically and boundaries and emotionally safe. navigation.